-A very dark period in the history of the United States, the Salem witch trials were a series of hearings and trials to prosecute people accused of witchcraft in the counties of Essex, Suffolk, and Middlesex, Massachusetts, between February 1692 and May 1693.
-Hundreds of people were arrested, imprisoned and tried for the crime of witchcraft and nineteen of them were hanged.
-One was crushed under heavy stones and at least five more died in prison.
+A dark period in early American history, the Salem witch trials were a series of hearings and trials to prosecute people accused of witchcraft in the counties of Essex, Suffolk, and Middlesex, Massachusetts, between February 1692 and May 1693.
+Hundreds of people were arrested, imprisoned, and tried for the crime of witchcraft, and nineteen of them were hanged.
+One was crushed under heavy stones, and at least five more died in prison.
 Numerous social, religious, psychological, and political reasons have been put forth as contributing factors to the bizarre events, but one thing is certain: the Salem Witch Trials were not biblical from a number of perspectives.

 Why didn’t Peter and Paul obey God’s commands from the Old Testament?
 First of all, the Law was given to the nation of Israel as the basis of a theocracy.
 Israel was the only nation in all of history to legally and politically come under the direct authority of God.
-He did not originally establish a king to rule over them, but declared Himself to be their only true king (1 Samuel 10:19).
-By the time of Jesus and the apostles, Israel was no longer a sovereign nation, and could no longer carry out all of the laws God had given them.
+He did not originally establish a king to rule over them but declared Himself to be their only true king (1 Samuel 10:19).
+By the time of Jesus and the apostles, Israel was no longer a sovereign nation and could no longer carry out all of the laws God had given them.
 When Jesus was presented for crucifixion before Pilate, the Jewish leaders had to get permission from the Roman governor to carry out their plans.
-Secondly, in this church age, we are no longer under the law, but under grace (Romans 6:14).
-This doesn’t give an excuse to sin, but does open the door of mercy to anyone who will confess and forsake their sin, no matter how grievous that sin is.
+Second, in this church age, we are no longer under the Law but under grace (Romans 6:14).
+This doesn’t give an excuse to sin, but it does open the door of mercy to anyone who will confess and forsake his sin, no matter how grievous that sin is.